 19. Whether you buy Bread in the store or make it homemade, wrap it up tight and freeze it for up to two weeks.

-20. Make Waffles and pancakes in bulk on your skillet and freeze them so you can family can have a hot breakfast all week.
+20. Make Waffles and Pancakes in bulk on your skillet and freeze them so you can family can have a hot breakfast all week.

 21. Cookie Dough can be frozen in a container, rolled and frozen (for easy slicing later), or frozen into scoops,